 Why Join Us At Fall to Winter Fest?

 Drink Craft Beer Fall to Winter Fest focuses on New England-made beers featuring fall and winter seasonal ingredients as well as holiday ales.
 By attending, you’ll be able to sample 90+ fall and winter beers from 25 of New England’s best craft brewers and cider makers!
 This year, we're aiming to have 8 cider makers on hand, more than has ever been seen in the Boston-area!

 How Much Does It Cost?

-For only $50 you’ll get admittance to one session and:
+For only $50 you’ll get admittance to one session which includes:

-- Unlimited 2oz samples of 90+ Farmhouse Ales and summer beers from 25 New England craft brewers!
+- Unlimited 2oz samples of 70+ fall and winter beers from 25 New England craft brewers!

 - Biodegradable tasting cup

 More than just beer, we know fall and winter are about great food as well.
 With that in mind, we want to provide you with some local and delicious food options to eat with your beer!

 - Mei Mei Street Kitchen (for purchase)